Ciclón Negro

 Ramon Eduardo Rodriguez (April 7, 1932 – February 20, 2013), better known by the ring name Ciclón Negro (Black Cyclone), was a professional wrestler who was originally from Venezuela.
-He toured the Australia, Canada, Japan, Puerto Rico and the United States.
+He toured Australia, Canada, Japan, Puerto Rico and the United States.
 He achieved a good amount of popularity and recognition during the 1970s.

 Background

-Negro was born in San Felipe, Venezuela on April 7, 1932.
+Rodriguez was born in San Felipe, Venezuela on April 7, 1932.
 In his early days he was a welder, an occupation he would return to in later years.
 At the height of his popularity he was recognized as being one of the best wrestlers of the day.
 He was also something of a showman and broke boards and objects over his head to show how hard it was.
 He was successful in the 1970s with his matches against Dory Funk Sr. and Terry Funk.